-In order to crawl certain websites, you may need to adjust some of the default robots settings, which you can do via the Advanced Settings.
+In order to crawl certain websites, you may need to adjust some of the default robots settings, which you can do via the Robots Directives options from the left hand menu of the audit setup.

 By default, Sitebulb will crawl using the Sitebulb user agent, but you can change this by selecting a different one from the dropdown, which contains a number of preset options.